Adopting a vegetarian diet can be a fantastic entry to experience better health.

-It can improve the mood
+- It can improve mood.

-Arachidonic acid is a substance that usually comes from animal food sources and, not surprisingly, vegetarian diets are not rich in arachidonic acid.
+Arachidonic acid is a substance that usually comes from animal food sources, and, not surprisingly, vegetarian diets are not rich in arachidonic acid.

-This can be beneficial, since research has shown a link between arachidonic acid and mood disturbances.
+This can be beneficial since research has shown a link between arachidonic acid and mood disturbances.

-Researchers from the Benedictine University conducted a study to investigate the impact of restricting animal products and mood and confirmed that improvements in mood occur when the consumption of meat, fish and poultry is restricted.
+Researchers from the Benedictine University conducted a study to investigate the impact of restricting animal products and mood and confirmed that improvements in mood occur when the consumption of meat, fish, and poultry is restricted.

 In addition, the Institute of Medical Research and Occupational Health of Croatia conducted mental health surveys among vegetarians and found that they had lower levels of neuroticism.

-It can improve the symptoms of psoriasis
+- It can improve the symptoms of psoriasis.

-It can reduce the incidence of diabetes
+- It can reduce the incidence of diabetes.

 According to the School of Public Health of the University of Loma Linda, vegetarian diets are associated with a significant reduction in the incidence of diabetes.

-Reduces the risk of cataract development
+- Reduces the risk of cataract development

-Oddly enough, the research published by the Nuffield Clinical Medicine Department at the University of Oxford has shown a strong relationship between the risk of developing cataracts and diet, with an increased risk of consuming meat and the lower risk groups are vegetarians and vegans.
+Oddly enough, the research published by the Nuffield Clinical Medicine Department at the University of Oxford has shown a strong relationship between the risk of developing cataracts and diet, with an increased risk of consuming meat, and the lower risk groups are vegetarians and vegans.

-Reduces the risk of cardiovascular disease
+- Reduces the risk of cardiovascular disease

-According to the Skin Cancer Research Clinic of the JCU University, there is a relationship between a vegetarian diet and a reduced risk of cardiovascular disease.
+According to the Skin Cancer Research Clinic of JCU University, there is a relationship between a vegetarian diet and a reduced risk of cardiovascular disease.

 Why?
 Most vegetarian diets are full of foods rich in antioxidants.
 Antioxidants are molecules that can reduce the damage caused by oxidative stress, including atherosclerosis.

-Vegetarians usually have low cholesterol
+- Vegetarians usually have low cholesterol.

-Lower risk of stroke and obesity
+- Lower risk of stroke and obesity

-Lower chance of developing kidney stones
+- Lower chance of developing kidney stones

-It can satisfy all your nutritional requirements
+- It can satisfy all your nutritional requirements.

 If you think vegetarians and vegans are nutritionally deficient or always hungry, think again!

-The official position of The American Dietetic Association is that a complete and well-designed vegetarian or vegan diet can be nutritionally healthy and appropriate for all ages and stages of life, including infants, the elderly and even athletes.
+The official position of The American Dietetic Association is that a complete and well-designed vegetarian or vegan diet can be nutritionally healthy and appropriate for all ages and stages of life, including infants, the elderly, and even athletes.

-Good health, reducing the incidence of diseases and better management of existing health problems are associated with following a vegetarian diet.
+Good health, reducing the incidence of diseases, and better management of existing health problems are associated with following a vegetarian diet.

 Recipes and Vegetarian Dishes